Fire at New Zealand hostel kills at least 6 people, prime minister says

-WELLINGTON, New Zealand (AP) — An overnight fire at a four-story hostel in New Zealand's capital has killed at least six people, the prime minister said Tuesday.
+WELLINGTON, New Zealand (AP) — A fire ripped through a hostel in New Zealand’s capital overnight, killing at least six people and forcing others to flee the four-story building in their pajamas in what a fire chief on Tuesday called his “worst nightmare.”

+Fifty-two people in the Loafers Lodge Hostel in Wellington have been accounted for, but firefighters are still looking for others, said Wellington Fire and Emergency District Manager Nick Pyatt.
+He said they were called to the hostel at about 12:30 a.m.

-Prime Minister Chris Hipkins told the AM morning news program that he understands that six people have been confirmed dead in the fire in Wellington, and that there are likely to be more.
-Police said they don’t yet have an exact count of the number dead, although they believe it’s fewer than 10 people.
+Prime Minister Chris Hipkins told the AM morning news program that he understands that six people have been confirmed dead and there are likely to be more.
+Police said they don’t yet have an exact count of the number of dead, although they believe it’s fewer than 10 people.

-Emergency services were called to the Loafers Lodge hostel about 12:30 a.m.

-Wellington Fire and Emergency District Manager Nick Pyatt said 52 people have been accounted for, but that a number still remained unaccounted for.

 “This is our worst nightmare," Pyatt said.
 “It doesn’t get worse than this.”